1801 S. 35th Street

 This upscale Old Market restaurant offers prime graded beef, veal, lobster tails, crab legs, salmon, sole and other fresh seafood.
 The steak cuts include porterhouse, New York strip and fillets.
 All of the menu items are served with fine attention to presentation.
 The white tablecloth adorned dining room is very elegant.
 You can also choose to sit in the cigar room, where you can purchase and enjoy a cigar.
 There is live piano music on Friday and Saturday evenings.

-The Boiler Room is a place you must not miss.
+The Boiler Room is a restaurant you must not miss when in Omaha.
 The ambiance is intimate and elegant with brick walls and tables overlooking the bar.
 They have an extensive bar with great cocktails and wines.
 Their service is quick and the staff is knowledgeable too.
 The variety of food is great and the steaks are good.
 The desserts are a must to finish the evening well.
 For private dinners and events, call ahead.

 This wine and cheese bar in the Old Market is like a quaint European cafe.
 Wines from around the world are arranged according to country of origin; choose a bottle and a nice hunk of cheese and relax in the comfortable, marketplace setting.
 Seating is available inside and out, and, if you do not finish your wine this time, the staff will be happy to label it and save it for you to enjoy on a future visit.
 A full bar is also available.